Welcome to East Liberty Presbyterian Church

 East Liberty Presbyterian Church (ELPC) is a progressive, multicultural, inclusive church family.
 We seek to transcend all boundaries of race, class, ability, age, gender, and sexual identity to become one in Christ.
 We are a Presbyterian Church (U.S.A.) congregation, strongly committed to worship, mission, education, and spiritual growth for all ages.
-We offer something for everyone—from a gospel-contemporary service at 8:45 am, to a traditional 11:00 am Sanctuary service, and a Wednesday 7:00 pm Taizé service of sung prayer.
-There are classes for all ages, strong Young Adult and youth programs, spiritual retreats, centering prayer sessions, Yoga and Tai Chi offerings, mission trips, Vacation Church School, architectural tours, service projects, and much more.
+We offer something for everyone—from a gospel-contemporary service on Sundays at 8:45 am, to a traditional Sanctuary service on Sundays at 11 am , and a Taizé sung prayer service on Wednesdays at 7 pm.
+There are classes for all ages, strong young adult and youth programs, spiritual retreats, centering prayer sessions, Yoga and Tai Chi offerings, mission trips, Vacation Church School, architectural tours, service projects, and much more.
 Go to the “News” section of our website to see monthly newsletters or weekly e-Flashes for more details.

-We offer Inquirers’ Classes several times a year—usually on two consecutive Sundays after our 11:00 am worship service—in which people can learn more about our church, Presbyterian history, and what it means to be a member of our church.
+We offer Inquirers’ Classes several times a year—usually on two consecutive Sundays after our Sanctuary worship service at 11 am—in which people can learn more about our church, Presbyterian history, and what it means to be a member of our church.
 These classes always include lunch and are informal times of questioning, sharing, and connecting.

 Here are a few words from our Senior Pastor, the Rev. Dr. Randy Bush: